Corvette

 Instrument cluster

+the drive mode shown here was my focus, though I helped with all the others as well.
+Precision mattered here, every element had to be pixel perfect.
+Working closely with the art director, we set out to fuse the current trend of skeuomorphism with what we saw coming next: flat design.
+Not everything needed depth the way other interfaces did.
+We wanted it to feel fresh and new, while still feeling familiar.
 What made the work especially demanding was the hardware.
 This was embedded software shipped on physical units, with no ability to push updates after launch like the luxuries we have now.
 Every decision carried real weight, and that reality made the developer relationship one of the most important parts of the process.
 We collaborated closely with engineering from start to finish, which shaped how I think about design and development working together to this day.

 Drive modes